 Today for Friday Favorites I wanted to share one of my favorite post workout snacks for muscle recovery.
 I know it can be hard enough finding the time to workout, that planning a post workout snack too may seem impossible, but it’s not as difficult as you think.
 And eating specific nutrients post workout is just as, if not more important than planning a pre-workout.
 Your body uses a ton of fuel during a workout and that fuel needs to be restored.
+Speaking of recovery, the use of complete amino acids supplement can help improve muscle recovery post-workout, as amino acids is said to improve protein synthesis.
 The benefits of eating the proper nutrients after a workout are well worth the planning.
 You can improve your ability to add muscle, reduce muscle soreness, and increase your ability to utilize body fat just to name a few.
 My friends over at Supplement Mart wrote a detailed post on the Importance and Benefits of Post Workout Supplements and Nutrition and provided me with this great infograph also for your reference.

 I haven’t tried too many supplements pre or post workout, but I would love to hear if you have found something that works for you.
+I know my friend says egg white protein powder works well for her so I might give it a go and apparently there are a huge range of other supplements from sellers like SAS Nutrition Supplements that can introduce you to more supplements.
 Pre and post workout really is a Science if you have specific goals you want to attain.
 I do love having these Chocolate Peanut Butter Protein Balls after a workout, in the afternoon as a pick me up snack, or as a little treat after dinner.
 I make them with chocolate whey protein and the chocolate, peanut butter and dates is such a delicious combo!
 The oats provide the carbohydrates and the protein powder is, well the protein.
 A little of both creates the perfect post workout snack for muscle recovery.
 But I dare you to only eat these post workout, you’ll be craving them at other times of the day as well. 😉

 It’s so easy to make your own protein bars and snacks at home when you have a food processor I have been very pleased with my Cuisinart Processor and have also heard great things about the Ninja.
 I never thought I would use my food processor that often, but now I find myself using it AT LEAST once a week.
 I use it to make hummus, pesto, cauliflower rice, etc. And I’ve been into trying all different protein bar/ball snack recipes and this has been one of my favorite recipes I keep coming back to.